DevDeepakBhattarai/ask-your-pdf/README.md

 ## Running the Apps:

-1. Run the `install.bat` file which is provided
+1. Run the `jsInstall.bat` to install Javascript dependencies and `pythonInstall.bat` to install Python dependencies.
+These files are provided
-2. Once the installation is complete run the `run.bat`
+2. Once both the installation are completed run the `run.bat`
 3. Once both the apps are running navigate to `http://localhost:5000` to use the app

-#### Note:

-If the apps stops working just delete the `cookies.json` in the `js` directory and it will start working again (hopefully)